Updated March 26, 2016

-I showed you how to access your file manager to work with a single item on your server (like a plugin or favicon), but sometimes you need to work with files in bulk.
+I showed you how to access your file manager to work with a single item on your server (like a plugin), but sometimes you need to work with files in bulk.
 To do this, you’ll need to know how to use FTP (File Transfer Protocol).
 Don’t worry, it’s a lot less intimidating than it sounds.

-Basically, FTP lets you see the files on your computer and your server simultaneously.
+Basically, FTP lets you see files on your computer and files on your server simultaneously.
 Then you can drag and drop them from one to the other.